amartyabose/amartyabose.github.io/content/courses/computational-sciences-hands-on/02-basic-qm/time-independent/tise.md

 Probably not!
 On running the code, the lowest eigenvalue that I got is 3.43.
 Where are we going wrong then?

 Notice that the Hamiltonian matrix elements that we derived in the previous section requires $\Delta x\to 0$.
-That is not being satisfied.
+This constraint is not satisfied here.
 However, what does "tending to 0" mean in a computational setting?
 To understand this, let us plot the energy of the lowest eigenstate as a function of $\Delta x$ keeping the
 $L_\text{min}$ and $L_\text{max}$ fixed.
 We are just trying to make the